-- The council will support residential development that helps drive waste management up the waste hierarchy by providing, with regard to national design standards, local waste guidance(23) and waste collection regime at the point of application, the following: - Sufficient space for the well-designed storage of recycling and refuse containers: ii.
-An accessible and conveniently located storage area with a step free route to the collection point from the outside and, where practical, sited to the rear of the property; - b.
-Where this is not possible storage at the front of the property should be secure and its visual impact minimised; or - Where communal storage areas are provided these should be within a high quality enclosed space, capable of storing all require waste receptacles for the properties they serve, have step free access to / from the properties and be readily accessible to collection vehicles. - In the case of shared housing, flatted development residential homes or mixed use development; - Where appropriate and related to the size and nature of development, provide shared recycling and refuse facilities at a capacity to be agreed with the council; - Where storage is not fully enclosed and secured it should be at least five metres away from the building and be separate from cycle storage, car parking and key circulation areas in order to reduce risk of fire from flammable materials: - Communal storage areas need to be accessible to collection crews with a hard surfaced, step free route between the storage area and collection point, which should be kept clear of parked vehicles;
+1. The council will support residential development that helps drive waste management up the waste hierarchy by providing, with regard to national design standards, local waste guidance(21) and waste collection regime at the point of application, the following:

+- a.
+Sufficient space for the well-designed storage of recycling and refuse containers; - b.
+An accessible and conveniently located storage area with a step free route to the collection point from the outside and, where practical, sited to the rear of the property; - c.
+Where this is not possible storage at the front of the property should be secure and its visual impact minimised: or - d.
+Where communal storage areas are provided these should be within a high quality enclosed space, capable of storing all require waste receptacles for the properties they serve, have step free access to / from the properties and be readily accessible to collection vehicles. - In the case of shared housing, flatted development residential homes or mixed use development; - Where appropriate and related to the size and nature of development, provide shared recycling and refuse facilities at a capacity to be agreed with the council; - b.
+Where storage is not fully enclosed and secured it should be at least five metres away from the building and be separate from cycle storage, car parking and key circulation areas in order to reduce risk of fire from flammable materials: - c.
+Communal storage areas need to be accessible to collection crews with a hard surfaced, step free route between the storage area and collection point, which should be kept clear of parked vehicles;

-- g.
-Management arrangements for communal waste storage areas should be provided; and - h.
-Access and storage for commercial waste must be separated from domestic waste storage provision. - 3.
-Collection points for all developments should be accessible for standard sized waste collection vehicles, details of which can be obtained from the council; and - Demonstrate how construction and excavation waste from development sites will be recycled on-site or, where this is not possible, the destination and end use of waste taken off-site - 9.26 Adequate space to store containers should generally be provided to the rear of the property.
+- d.
+Management arrangements for communal waste storage areas should be provided; and - e.
+Access and storage for commercial waste must be separated from domestic waste storage provision. - Collection points for all developments should be accessible for standard sized waste collection vehicles, details of which can be obtained from the council; and - Demonstrate how construction and excavation waste from development sites will be recycled on-site or, where this is not possible, the destination and end use of waste taken off-site - 10.28 Adequate space to store containers should generally be provided to the rear of the property.
 Where this is not possible, for example with terraced properties, adequate space should be provided at the front of the property which minimises its visual impact.
-Well-designed screening of refuse and recycling storage can minimise the impact on visual amenity. - 9.27 Poorly sited or designed refuse storage can become a safety issue and be harmful to the health and amenity of occupants through odour, loss of privacy or outlook.
-This can be avoided by ensuring that refuse and recycling storage is separate from all habitable and circulation areas, and is separately ventilated. - 9.28 Refuse and recycling vehicles need to carry out efficient and timely collections whilst maintaining health and safety.
+Well-designed screening of refuse and recycling storage can minimise the impact on visual amenity. - 10.29 Poorly sited or designed refuse storage can become a safety issue and be harmful to the health and amenity of occupants through odour, loss of privacy or outlook.
+This can be avoided by ensuring that refuse and recycling storage is separate from all habitable and circulation areas, and is separately ventilated. - 10.30 Refuse and recycling vehicles need to carry out efficient and timely collections whilst maintaining health and safety.
 Routes and public spaces should be robust in its construction for the length of the route the collection vehicle is required to pass over including, for example, drain covers.
-More guidance for developers on waste design is set out in the Waste Design Supplementary Planning Guide. - 9.29 In order to improve climate change outcomes construction and excavation waste from residential development should be managed in a way that minimises its environmental impact.
-Developers need to consider issues such as the appropriate re-use of materials on-site.
-Where waste needs to travel off-site, local opportunities for recycling and reuse which will support the local economy and local infrastructure provision should be considered.
+More guidance for developers on waste design is set out in the Waste Design Supplementary Planning Guide, including: